pmellis/Blog-2015/README.md

 This repo contains my notes and observations on that intersection.

 Feel free to get in touch at pme@honigman.com; [Twitter](https://twitter.com/pmellis); or [LinkedIn](https://www.linkedin.com/profile/public-profile-settings?trk=prof-edit-edit-public_profile).

+**Views expressed are the personal views of the author and do not represent the views of Honigman Miller Schwartz and Cohn LLP, its partners, employees or its clients.**